brodieaustin/poisoned-well-novel/poisoned-well.md

 The woman sat her on her feet.
 Manan wobbled.
 Her dressings weren't very tight, but they clung to her enough to not trip her up.
 She made a few steps, then a few more after that.
 She kept her eyes trained on her feet and wasn't aware that a group of people were watching her.
 When she noticed them, Manan found herself face to face with eight woman, all of them powerful and tall like this woman and like the Water Woman had been.
 Some were dark and broad like the woman tending to her.
 Others were fairer.
 She saw fierce death defying looks, passive and uninterested looks, but a few smiles too.

 One of the women, older than the others, stepped forward and said, "We are glad to see that you are well."
-Manan stopped her pacing and bowed her head, bending sligltly at the knee.
+Manan stopped her pacing and bowed her head, bending slightly at the knee.
 "Do you know who we are?"

 "The water women..."